joshivanhoe/halfspace/README.md

 # `halfspace`

-`halfspace` is a light-weight Python module for modelling and solving convex optimization problems of the form:
+`halfspace` is a light-weight Python module for modelling and solving mixed-integer convex optimization problems of the form:

 $$
 \begin{align}
 \min ~& f_0(x), \\
 \text{s.t.} ~& f_i(x) \leq 0, && \forall i=1,...,m, \\
 & a_i^\top x = b_i,  && \forall i=1,...,p, \\
+& x_i \in \mathbb{Z}, && \forall i\in\mathcal{I}, \\
 & l \leq x \leq u,
 \end{align}
 $$

-where $f_0,...,f_m$ are convex functions.
+where $f_0,...,f_m$ are convex functions and $\mathcal{I}$ represents the subset of variables to which integrality constraints apply.
 It is built on top of the high-performance Python `mip` module and uses a cutting plane algorithm to solve problems to provable optimality.
-Conveniently, this approach naturally extends to mix-integer problems, in which integrality constraints also apply to a subset of the decision variables.

 ## Quick start